DirigeantsPreservationProject/CoC/CODE_OF_CONDUCT.md

-# Contributor Code of Conduct
+# Dirigeant's Code of Conduct

 * Contributions are weighed on merit alone.
 We do not care who you are, or what background you come from, nor will we ask you.